OndrejHome/ansible.ha-cluster-lvm/README.md

 Role Variables
 --------------

-  - type of HA-LVM, possible options are 'tagging' or 'clvm' on EL6 and EL7.
-On EL8/EL9 the only option is 'systemid'.
+  - type of HA-LVM, possible options are 'tagging' or 'clvm' on EL6 and EL7, 'systemid' or 'lvmlockd' on EL8 and EL9.
 Default is 'tagging'

     ```
     HALVMtype: 'tagging'